 The Youth Jury comprised of Nikolina Zečević, Ivan Đurić and Saška Jevremović, handed out the award:

 Youth Jury Award (Best Film): “Mooch” (dir.
 Ivan Bukvić, Srbija)

-jury’s explanation: Film „Mooch“ presents a realistic emotional story that is happening increasingly more often and that people rarely take notice of, which leads to a tragic end.
-While film awakes a range of emotions, the empathy dominates.
+Jury’s explanation: Film „Mooch“ presents a realistic, emotional story that is happening increasingly more often and that people rarely notice, which leads to a tragic end.
+While the film awakes a range of emotions, empathy dominates.
 Actors carried it in the best way, considering their age.

 Bašta Fest handed out the award:

-Bašta Honor, to the humanitarian association „Dobročinitelj“ for a huge contribution in the field of humanitarian work in this region.
+Bašta Honor, to the humanitarian association „Dobročinitelj“ for a huge contribution to the field of humanitarian work in this region.